keel-hq/keel/readme.md

 ### Step 2: Kubernetes

-Since keel will be updating deployments, let's create a new [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) in `kube-system` namespace:
+Keel will be updating deployments, let's create a new [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) in `kube-system` namespace:

 ```
 kubectl create serviceaccount keel --namespace=kube-system
 ```

-Now, edit [deployment file](https://github.com/rusenask/keel/blob/master/hack/deployment.sample.yml) that is supplied with the repo (basically point to the newest keel release and set your PROJECT_ID to the actual project ID that you have):
+Now, edit [deployment file](https://github.com/rusenask/keel/blob/master/hack/deployment.sample.yml) that is supplied with the repository (basically point to the [newest Keel release](https://hub.docker.com/r/karolisr/keel/tags/) and set your PROJECT_ID to the actual project ID that you have):

 ```
 kubectl create -f hack/deployment.yml